sonots/fluentd-server/README.md

 ## ToDo

-* Exporting conf
+* Local file storage

-  * Rather, saving and loading conf from local files would be nice because it makes possible to manage conf with git
+  * Saving and loading conf from localfiles rather than DB would be nice because it makes possible to manage conf with git
   * Fluentd Server should cache them on memory, and refresh caches by detecting files are updated

 ## ChangeLog